Workshops

 Cumberland County Soil & Water Conservation District | 35 Main Street, Windham, Maine

-Are you interested in turning your front yard, back yard, or ANY yard into a safe and environmentally-friendly space for your family, friends, and pets?
-Join us for an informative workshop covering the benefits of implementing a vertical garden at your own home or workplace.
+Are you interested in learning about the creative ways that you can grow taller?
+Join us for a workshop covering the benefits of implementing a vertical garden at your home!
 A vertical garden is comprised of plants that naturally grow very tall, or that are supported by a vertical structure, such as a trellis or a lattice.

-The instructor will also review the different types of vertical plants, situations in which they are beneficial, maintenance, and how to build supporting infrastructure.
+The instructor will review different types of vertical plants, situations in which they are beneficial, maintenance, and how to build supporting infrastructure.

-This workshop will last two hours with the first half spent inside learning about how to successfully utilize these conservation techniques and the second half spent outside in our demonstration garden.
+This workshop will begin inside learning about how to successfully utilize these conservation techniques with the second half spent outside in our demonstration garden.
 Gardening tools and materials will be provided.

 Bring your favorite pair of gardening gloves and prepare to get your hands dirty!